 Futu Research | ETF Investment Research

-Recent global tariff policy changes and geopolitical tensions have increased market volatility, making exchange-traded funds (ETFs) a popular choice for Hong Kong investors to diversify risk.
-You may also have heard of leveraged and reverse ETFs, both of which track major market indices, but what is the difference between them?
-What is an ETF?
-How can I invest in an ETF in Hong Kong?
-Learn ETF basics and investment tips to capture market-finding opportunities today!
+In recent years, shifts in global tariff policies and geopolitical tensions have intensified market volatility, making exchange-traded funds (ETFs) a popular choice for Hong Kong investors seeking to diversify risk.
+You may also have heard of leveraged and inverse ETFs—both track broad market indices, but how do they differ?
+And what exactly is an ETF?
+How can you invest in ETFs in Hong Kong?
+Learn the basics of ETFs and investment strategies now to seize opportunities in the market!

-What's the difference between stocks vs investment ETFs?
+What's the difference between investing in individual stocks and investing in ETFs?

-The asset classes that ETFs track are very rich.
-In addition to stocks, you can also find ETFs on the market that track bonds, commodities, forex, digital currencies, market volatility.
+ETFs track a remarkably diverse range of asset classes.
+In addition to equities, you can find ETFs on bonds, commodities, foreign exchange, digital currencies, and market volatility.

-For example, if you think it's a good time to invest in gold recently, you don't have to buy gold futures or real gold, just have a securities account to grasp the potential opportunities for gold price rises with the flexibility of gold ETFs.
+For example, if you believe now is a good time to invest in gold, you don't need to buy gold futures or physical gold—simply by opening a brokerage account, you can flexibly capitalize on the potential upside of gold prices through a gold ETF.

-There are many reasons for tracking errors, including trading rules, ETF management fees, and securities financing.
-In most cases, the higher the ETF tracking error rate may also be higher.
+There are many factors that contribute to tracking error, including trading rules, ETF management expense ratios, and margin‑financing and securities‑lending activities.
+In most cases, the higher an ETF's management expense ratio, the greater its tracking error is likely to be.

 • 2.
 Pay the management fee